CausticPro/MayaVisualizerTools/README.md

 Current Contents
 ----------------

-*	**Caustic Concierge** (Python) is a one-button scene-prep tool -- load or create any scene, and have the Concierge prep all the settings to ensure good out-of-the-box results with Caustic Visualizer: IBL settings, linear color workflow, proper shadow setups, etc. (Python)
+*	**Caustic Concierge** is a one-button scene-prep tool -- load or create any scene, and have the Concierge prep all the settings to ensure good out-of-the-box results with Caustic Visualizer: IBL settings, linear color workflow, proper shadow setups, etc. Concierge now also watches for Maya hypershade issues and provides guidance for translation.
+(Python)

 *	**CVSettingsManager** provides Maya _presets_ for the Caustic Visualizer viewport -- you can quickly jump between different setups depending on whether you want fast flipbooks, WYSIWYG matching to the 		Batch Renderer, etc. It also provides easy shortcuts for copyng values bwteen the two render contexts and shortcuts to the settings windows.
 (Python)